S Carolina's 1st openly gay lawmaker from deep-red district

 - APNewsBreak: Deal allows Yellowstone bison slaughter

-Deeply Republican South Carolina becomes the 43rd state with an openly gay legislator.
-Elliott does not view his election as particularly significant but says it shows “folks in general are more accepting of others who may not be 100 percent like them.”
+Deeply Republican South Carolina is now the 43rd state to have an openly gay legislator.
+Elliott does not view his election as particularly significant.

+“There are people who have a 100 percent opposite viewpoint from me on the orientation issue, and I respect that, and I understand that, and I’m not threatened by that,” the former prosecutor said.
+“I think what it says, though, is that we are accepting the fact that people are different from us and that we are a state that is moving toward being open to folks who aren’t exactly like us.”

+Jeffery Croucher, 59, said when he moved to Greenville from Florida 16 years ago, he was shocked by the anti-gay signs in people’s yards.
+Now he sees rainbow flags, a symbol of gay pride.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.